conatsera/system-device-tree-xlnx/README.md

 ```
 ### get_dt_param
 Returns the values set for the given argument.
 Returns the default
-values if the argument has not been set using the "sdtgen set_dt_param".
+values if the argument has not been set using the "set_dt_param".
 #### Example
 ```bash
 # Unlike set_dt_param, get_dt_param expects only one argument in one command.